 I know that it can be hard to find time to cook dinner from scratch, but I’m a big believer in letting the grocery store help you out a little bit.
 Combine some recipe-ready items like Johnsonville® meatballs with a few things you’ve prepared yourself, and you’re good to go.
 These meatballs are found in the frozen aisle, and are made with premium cuts of meat, with no artificial flavors, colors or MSG added.
 They’re totally ready to use – just add frozen or thawed meatballs to sauces, pastas, soups or sandwiches.

 Speaking of sandwiches, who doesn’t like a good meatball sub?
 Since I’m all about party platters, I thought it’d be fun to load a big cutting board with all the fixings for fancy meatball subs, and let everybody build their own adventure.
 Feel free to use whatever toppings and sauces you prefer.
-Here, I’ve included sautéed bell peppers and onions, marinara sauce, pesto ranch dressing, spinach, Provolone and Parmesan cheeses, and red pepper flakes for spice.
+Here, I’ve included sautéed bell peppers and onions (if you have extra, try a batch of my fajita veggies), marinara sauce, pesto ranch dressing, spinach, Provolone and Parmesan cheeses, and red pepper flakes for spice.

 For more information about Johnsonville®, please follow them on Facebook and Twitter.
 Check to see if Johnsonville® Meatballs are available in your area by visiting http://www.johnsonville.com/products/locator.html.